 Suzanne St. John-Crane, CEO

 Suzanne has worked in community television for more than twenty years as a producer, manager and advocate.
-She earned her Masters in Non-Profit Arts Administration at San Francisco State, where she fell in love with video.
+She earned her Masters in Non-Profit Arts Administration at San Francisco State, where she fell in love with storytelling through video.
 Suzanne began her career as Operations Manager at Pacifica Community Television, and moved on to be Assistant Director of Community Television of Santa Cruz County.
-After nearly seven years of running a four-channel community television station for Gilroy, Suzanne decided to move on to CreaTV San Jose, opening the long anticipated media center for San Jose.
-Suzanne is the recipient of over a dozen regional and national awards for programs she has produced, and was honored to receive the 2001 Gail Rich Award in Santa Cruz County as an Interdisciplinary Artist.
+After nearly seven years of running a four-channel community television station for Gilroy, Suzanne decided to move on to CreaTV San Jose in 2008, opening the long anticipated media center for San Jose.
+Suzanne is the recipient of over a dozen regional and national awards for programs she has produced, and was honored to be named one of Silicon Valley’s 100 Women of Influence in 2012 by the Business Journal.
 Suzanne has served on both the Regional and National Boards of the Alliance for Community Media.
 She was recently appointed to the Downtown San Jose Rotary Board.
 Suzanne lives with her husband and two daughters in San Jose, and regularly indulges her passion of singing in Pearl Alley, her blues band.

 Justin Cowgill, Chief Technology Officer